 Still, the current uneven vaccine distribution at the global level is fuelling economic and social problems on the ground, as access to vaccines for many populations in need is being affected by a lack of global manufacturing capacities and raw materials for vaccines.
 Also, weak healthcare systems and infrastructure at the local level have hampered the rollout, alongside complex political and economic mechanisms, including disagreements over funding for workers’ vaccinations.

 Better Work is proud to share a sample of first-hand experiences of vaccination campaigns across some of our country programmes.
-We talked to workers, factory representatives, nurses, doctors and officials across Cambodia, Jordan, Vietnam and Indonesia to offer an update on vaccination campaigns from the ground, highlighting the countries’ efforts in minimizing the pandemic, from their national campaigns to the factory floor.
+We talked to workers, factory representatives, nurses, doctors and officials across Cambodia, Egypt, Jordan, Vietnam and Indonesia to offer an update on vaccination campaigns from the ground, highlighting the countries’ efforts in minimizing the pandemic, from their national campaigns to the factory floor.

 Vaccination campaigns offer a piece of good news for local workers and businesses, as the sooner the countries’ workforce receives the vaccine, the speedier the economic recovery and return to a regular production process.
 Most importantly, however, is a return to “normal” life and access to a decent livelihood in safe conditions.